Unappreciated Role of mRNA Export Receptor NXF1: a Nexus to Streamline Gene Expression

 The 3' end of almost all eukaryotic mRNAs is polyadenylated.
 Most eukaryotic genes contain multiple polyadenylation sites (PASs), leading to alternative polyadenylation (APA), which has been increasingly appreciated as an important layer of post-transcriptional regulation.
 Multiple lines of evidence indicates that 3' end processing and nuclear export are interconnected.
 However, how mRNA export factors in general regulates APA and how nuclear export of APA isoforms are controlled to precisely regulate gene expression remain unknown.

-In a recently study published in Molecular Cell, scientists from Shanghai Institute of Biochemistry and Cell Biology of Chinese Academy of Sciences and Rutgers New Jersey Medical School reported that mRNA export receptor NXF1 coordinates transcriptional dynamics, APA, and mRNA export.
+Molecular Cell, scientists from Shanghai Institute of Biochemistry and Cell Biology of Chinese Academy of Sciences and Rutgers New Jersey Medical School reported that mRNA export receptor NXF1 coordinates transcriptional dynamics, APA, and mRNA export.

 They found that mRNA export factors generally promote distal PAS usage, leading to expression of long 3' UTR isoforms.